aesirkth/ground-control/README.md

 - [Installation](#installation)
 - [Folder structure](#folder-structure)

+# Purpose

+This software is designed to deal with the incomming data from the rocket and it's systems.
+Ability to control the Launch Pad Station should also be included here.

+It runs using `python 3.7.4`

 # Functionalities

+The Ground Station can display in real time the telemetry data sent from the rocket during the flight.
+The received data is stored on the Ground Station hard drive for future use.

+The telemetry data is received via radio link by an Arduino board and sent to the computer in real time via serial link.
+The radio link is unidirectional : it is not possible to send data to the rocket during the flight.

+The raw telemetry data is processed on the fly on the Ground Station and not on the rocket.

 This software should :

-* [ ] Read the raw data from serial connection
+* [x] Read the raw data from serial connection
 * [ ] Convert the raw data from sensors
-* [ ] Record all the received data for future utilisation
+* [x] Record all the received data for future utilisation
 * [ ] Display the following values in real time (time related curves if possible)
   * [ ] Altitude
   * [ ] Pressure